chelseaparlett/CPSC393ParlettPelleriti/Syllabus.md

 ### Late Days
 Stuff happens.
 So, you have 3 "extra days" that you can use, no questions asked, throughout the semester for any homework or project (NOT Quizzes and Tests).
 You must use 1 whole extra day at a time (i.e. you cannot use 3 hours of an extra day for one assignment, and 21 on another).
 If an assignment was due Monday at 11:59pm and you use 1 late day, the assignment would then be due Tuesday at 11:59pm.

-To qualify for an extra day, you must fill out the **Late Days Google Form*  linked on the front page of our course GitHub under Resources *BEFORE the assignment is due*.
+To qualify for an extra day, you must fill out the **Late Days Google Form*  linked on the front page of our course GitHub under Resources *BEFORE the assignment is due* and add a comment to your Canvas submission stating how many late days you used (e.g. "I used 2 late days").
 Because of these "extra days", late work will automatically be penalized a 0.15% per hour (or part of an hour) late.
 Because of grading deadlines, extra days CANNOT be used during finals week and may not prevent peer feedback during any assignment.

 ### Assignments
-All programs must be written in Python unless otherwise specified.
-Grading will be based on correctness, clarity, elegance of solution, and style (comments, naming conventions, etc.) as well as correctness, completeness, and clarity of written answers.
+All programs must be written in **Python** unless otherwise specified, using the packages covered in this course.
+Grading will be based on correctness, clarity, elegance of solution, and style (comments, naming conventions, etc.) of code as well as correctness, completeness, and clarity of written answers.

 ### Assessment Structure
 There will be weekly quizzes on the lecture material and classwork, which will count toward the Quizzes grade.
 Missed quizzes may NOT be made up.
 However, I will drop your lowest 2 quiz scores at the end of the semester, so use these 2 dropped quizzes to account for sick days or missed classes.

+You will also do ONE 5-7 minute presentation on a new topic in ML sometime during the semester, which will count towards your participation grade.

 There will also be one in-class midterm exam.
 In-class exams must be taken on the date specified. *I don't believe taking tests while sick demonstrates your true ability, so in the case of a well-documented, unavoidable conflict or illness, I will do my best to accommodate you.
 You must notify me prior to missing the exam.*